-(A Component Unit of Hospital Service District No. 1 of Ouachita Parish)
+(A Component Unit of Hospital Service District No. 1 of Ouachita Parish) West Monroe, Louisiana

-Note 6 - Commitments and Contingencies
+Note 5 - Commitments and Contingencies

 Dental Hygiene Clinics Initiative with ULM - The Living Well Foundation has a renewable 5-year Memorandum of Understanding (MOU), currently effective 2021 through 2025, with the University of Louisiana at Monroe (ULM) Dental Hygiene Program through a Dental Hygiene Initiative.
-This initiative is for certain funding for the support of a mobile dental hygiene unit and a school-based dental hygiene clinic and is a separate initiative from the typical grant-making activities and cycles.
-The funding continued through 2022 within the terms of the MOU and the annual budget of \$35,000.
-Upon completion of some segments of the initiative, unused funds were realized as follows: \$2,345 in unused funds for January to June 2022, reconciled July 2022, and previous year's unused funds of \$3,355 for July to December 2021, upon reconciliation March 2022.
+This initiative is for certain funding for the support of a mobile dental hygiene unit, a school-based dental hygiene clinic, and the ULM on-campus clinic, and is a separate initiative from the typical grant-making activities and cycles.
+The funding continued through 2023 within the terms of the MOU and the annual budget of \$35,000.

+Upon completion of some segments of the initiative, unused funds were realized as follows: \$4,127 in unused funds for January to June 2023, reconciled September 2023, and previous year's unused funds of \$5,548 for July to December 2022, upon reconciliation March 2023.

 School-Based Health Centers (SBHC) Initiative - The Foundation has previously established an initiative to fund start-up or support projects for school-based health centers in collaborations with other providers.
-During 2022, plans were laid for future start-ups and there were no funded projects for the year.
+During 2023, a new school-based health center was funded in partnership with CommuniHealth Services, Inc., at the Ouachita Parish High School in Monroe, LA, at \$165,000 with planned completion in early 2024.